 Continuing Education Activity

-- Explain the CDC's current guidelines for prophylaxis of sexually transmitted bacterial infections.
+- Review the CDC's current guidelines for prophylaxis of sexually transmitted bacterial infections.

-- Summarize the CDC's guidelines for screening for sexually transmitted infections.
+- Summarize the treatment strategies for the diseases that can result from sexually transmitted infections.

-- Outline interprofessional team strategies for optimizing provision of and education regarding sexually transmitted infection prophylaxis.
+- Outline interprofessional team strategies for optimizing the provision of and education regarding sexually transmitted infection prophylaxis.